Man : Knotted (Family Life)

 vi effective listening.

-d.
-The most important value for families to have, talking openly about anything – hopes, dreams, fears, successes or failures – all without judgment, it’s encouraging and strengthens the bond.
+most important value for families to have, talking openly about anything – hopes, dreams,

-9. Responsibility.
+9.

 a.
 Responsibility is something that is learned.

 b.
-This sense of responsibility extends well into adulthood
+This sense of responsibility extends well into adulthood.

 c.
 Setting out individual responsibilities for family members works to instill this quality in everyone.